โž—Calculus II

 Why This Matters

-Partial derivatives are your gateway to understanding how multivariable functions behave—and in Calculus II, you're being tested on your ability to analyze functions that depend on more than one variable simultaneously.
+Partial derivatives are your gateway to understanding how multivariable functions behave.
+In Calculus II, you need to analyze functions that depend on more than one variable at a time.
 This isn't just an extension of single-variable calculus; it's a fundamentally different way of thinking about change.
-You'll need to master how functions respond when you tweak one variable while holding others fixed, how the gradient captures the direction of steepest increase, and how optimization works when you have multiple inputs to consider.
+You'll need to master how functions respond when you tweak one variable while holding others fixed, how the gradient captures the direction of steepest increase, and how optimization works when you have multiple inputs.

-The concepts here connect directly to applications you'll see on exams: finding tangent planes, optimizing functions with constraints, and understanding how composite functions behave through the multivariable chain rule.
-Don't just memorize formulas—know why we treat other variables as constants, when Clairaut's theorem applies, and how the gradient relates to directional derivatives.
-These conceptual connections are exactly what FRQ prompts target.
+These concepts connect directly to exam applications: finding tangent planes, optimizing functions with constraints, and understanding how composite functions behave through the multivariable chain rule.
+Don't just memorize formulas.
+Know why we treat other variables as constants, when Clairaut's theorem applies, and how the gradient relates to directional derivatives.

 Foundations: What Partial Derivatives Measure